changyouming/evi4pkt/README.md

 | **Error** | Compile/test feedback tied to task-required KCs |
 | **Process** | Historical KC exposure and success before the attempt |

-In this bundle, evidence is **early-fused** (concatenated) with problem features and fed into eight KT backbones.
-Rule-based Process and Error (mechanism) channels are included; LLM-derived Code/Error channels are not redistributed (see [supplementary/evidence_schema.md](supplementary/evidence_schema.md)).

 ## Quick start